 List out and explain what is needed to move the idea closer to commercialization or prototype to a product.

 A link to a video or website is a great addition.
 We still need your written submission.

-5-6 finalists will be chosen to pitch in front of a panel of judges, three weeks after the Challenge deadline.
+5-6 finalists will be chosen to pitch in front of a panel of judges, Wed April 21, two weeks after the Challenge deadline.